petyapetr/slaaava.com/src/content/blog/divider.md

 ## Useful Empty div

 Vertical lines in content are my favorite.
 From a design standpoint, they might seem like a lazy way to separate content, but they're incredibly effective.
 I adore them everywhere — in markdown files with `---`, in Notion, even in Google Docs.
-I I bring them with me everywhere, even to places that don't support them (looking at you, Apple Notes[^apple-notes]).
+I bring them with me everywhere, even to places that don't support them (looking at you, Apple Notes[^apple-notes]).
 So why not bring them to your sites?

 [^apple-notes]: Actually, they might support divider lines, not sure.
 I found them once but have struggled to find them in the menus ever since.